AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-page-author-keyboard-shortcuts.md

 ---
-title: Keyboard Shortcuts when Editing Pages
+title: Keyboard shortcuts when editing pages
-seo-title: Keyboard Shortcuts when Editing Pages
 description: Various keyboard shortcuts are available throughout AEM.
-Some apply when editing pages, others to the use of consoles.
-seo-description: Various keyboard shortcuts are available throughout AEM.
 Some apply when editing pages, others to the use of consoles.
 uuid: a1753e0b-5701-426c-b974-2e8b8d81a30d
 contentOwner: Chris Bohnert
 products: SG_EXPERIENCEMANAGER/6.5/SITES